You are here

 Nearly 95 percent of our students participate in a research experience, internship, or extracurricular program before graduation

-These experiences which include senior capstone and engineering design courses, as well as projects associated with DukEngage, Duke Engineers for International Development, the PhD Enhancement Program, Engineering World Health, Pratt Research Fellows, and DUHatch, an incubator for student businesses are all designed to provide meaningful ways for students to apply their technical knowledge and problem-solving skills in making a difference in the lives of others.
+These experiences which include senior capstone and engineering design courses, as well as projects associated with DukEngage, Duke Engineers for International Development, the PhD Enhancement Program, Engineering World Health and Pratt Research Fellows are all designed to provide meaningful ways for students to apply their technical knowledge and problem-solving skills in making a difference in the lives of others.

 Private support for problem-focused programs like these can help stroke both the intellectual and entrepreneurial curiosity of our students.